EndPointCorp/end-point-blog/2015/06/06/mediawiki-complete-test-wiki-via-cloning.html.md

 ```

 Reload the web server, and Bob’s your uncle.
 You now have a fully functional, safely sandboxed, magnificently marked-up
 copy of your production wiki.
-The above may seem like a lot of work, but this was an overly-detailed post—the actual work only takes around 10 minutes (or much less if you script it!)
+The above may seem like a lot of work, but this was an overly-detailed post—​the actual work only takes around 10 minutes (or much less if you script it!)